 Besides, keep in mind that the email body size should not exceed 150 KB.
-Otherwise, it has big chances to end up in the spam folder.
+Otherwise, it has a big chance to end up in the spam folder.
 In this case, it’s recommended to compress images and link to them.

-Email branding not only protects your email campaigns from spam filters, it also reduces spam complaints – what a combo!
+Email branding not only protects your email campaigns from spam filters but also reduces spam complaints – what a combo!

-Tip #3 – Meet the GDPR requirements to email marketing
+Tip #3 – Meet the GDPR requirements for email marketing

 The General Data Protection Regulation (GDPR) focuses on the protection of personal data, which includes email addresses, names, contacts, and so on.
 Hence, each email must conform to the rules and principles of personal data protection.
 A formula for a GDPR-compliant email campaign consists of three variables: email security, explicit opt-in, and opt-out options.
 The latter is what spam filters attend to most.